 Indian peacock (male) is a species of peafowl that is indigenous to the Indian subcontinent.
 Over the years they have been introduced to other parts of the world.

-Peafowl refers to both male and female of this bird species.
-Female peafowl is called a Peahen.
+Peafowl refers to both males and females of this bird species.
+The female peafowl is called a Peahen.
 They prefer a warm climate and tend to live near all-season water sources.

 It is one of the most eye-catching birds I have ever seen in the Indian forests.
 Who wouldn’t love to catch sight of this magnificent bird in the wild!

 Scroll down to know which places you can visit to witness wild peacocks in India.